TheThingILearn/SDK-Emulator/README.md

 after you go over all the steps in the guide you will have up and running android emulator.

 ### Prerequisites
-- the commnad line tools: https://developer.android.com/studio
-- openjdk-17 (search in your destro app manager)
+the commnad line tools: enter that link https://developer.android.com/studio and scroll down till you get to openjdk-17 (search in your destro app manager)

 ## copy the resporetry